worflor/woflo-petsplus-mod/README.md

 <p align="center">
   Social pets with moods, memories, and a little gossip.
 Feels like vanilla finally noticed its pets.
+  **Mod is VERY in development.
+Versions may break pet data until proper release.**
 </p>

 ---